Resume

 Background

-Sand Mining Sand and gravel are two extremely sought-after raw materials in the global market.
-Course sand dredged from rivers is used in semi-conductor and glass manufacturing.
-Smoother sand has high demand in wetland reclamation, important for expand infrastracuture in areas affected by climate change.
-Gravel is a crucial material for both concerete and aslphalt production.
-Flowing from the himalayans down in to the Gangetic plain, the Bhramaputra deposists course stilt and gravel right into the Bengal Basin.
+Sand and gravel are two highly sought-after raw materials in the global market.
+Coarse sand dredged from rivers is used in semiconductor and glass manufacturing.
+Finer sand is in high demand for wetland reclamation, which is important for expanding infrastructure in areas affected by climate change.
+Gravel is a crucial material for both concrete and asphalt production.
+Flowing from the Himalayas into the Gangetic Plain, the Brahmaputra deposits coarse silt and gravel directly into the Bengal Basin.

 School Projects